 File Header Fields

-header (in bytes). f_flags
+f_magic f_nscns f_timdat f_symptr f_nsyms f_opthdr a.out header (in bytes). f_flags |

 Symbol |